Manage user consent

-Learn why you might need to manage user consent for Analytics on your website or app and how to manage it.
+Learn why and how you might need to manage user consent for Google Analytics, Google Ads, or Ads Data Hub.

 Why manage user consent

-Many countries and regions have laws that require websites and apps to get their users’ consent to store information about them.
+Many countries and regions have laws that require advertisers to get users’ consent to store and share information about them.
 These laws vary by jurisdiction and change over time.
-It is your responsibility to understand the laws that affect you and to implement consent management solutions on your website or app that meet their requirements.
+It is your responsibility, as an advertiser, to understand the laws that affect you and to implement consent management solutions for any data you share with Google.

 Websites use cookies to store information, while apps use app identifiers rather than cookies.
 However, many people refer to all stored information as cookies.
 Hence, you might see the shorthand term cookie consent to talk about getting user consent for both websites and apps.
 Similarly, the term cookie banner is often used to refer to all consent management solutions.